How to Choose the Best BJJ Rash Guard For You

 - It is important that they are made of materials that dry quickly

-- Aditionally, they should be composed of breathable material
+- Additionally, they should be composed of breathable material

 - Last but not least, flatlock stitching is also becoming more and more popular and is used to prevent chafing and maintain durability over time

-Some bjj practitioners, particularly those just beginning their training, may have a difficult time choosing the best rash guard so this post is here to help guide you.
+Some bjj practitioners, particularly those just beginning their training, may have a difficult time choosing a rash guard so this post is here to help guide you.

 BJJ Rash Guards FAQs